MEPritchard/EduPerformance/README.md

 ![image](https://github.com/MEPritchard/EduPerformance/assets/128252526/2158ac81-c7b3-4710-ab5e-a14fd746fd6e)
 # There is extremely high correlation between one grade score to the next of the same type.
-Grades score are stringly correlated (.6 to .81 and .69 to .84) across the timeframe, with grade_2 being the best predicting factor of grade final of both math and Portuguese seen in Figure 4 and Figure 5.
-This indicates the teachers and school provided a consitent learning environemnt accross the year.
+Grades scores are strongly correlated (.6 to .81 and .69 to .84) across the timeframe, with grade_2 being the best predicting factor of grade final of both math and Portuguese seen in Figure 4 and Figure 5.
+This indicates the teachers and school provided a consistent learning environment across the year.
-Next steps will be to merge these datafames and re-examine the 'low hanging fruit' data set for trends in both math and Portuguese.
+Next steps will be to merge these data frames and re-examine the 'low hanging fruit' data set for trends in both math and Portuguese.
-# Fig 6 Low Fruit Correleation Heatmap
+# Fig 6 Low Fruit Correlation Heatmap
 ![image](https://github.com/MEPritchard/EduPerformance/assets/128252526/fe9e70a7-cd0c-409c-8164-0ff4af1bb85a)
 There are some subtle differences between Fig 1 and Fig 6
 # Fig 7 Low Fruit Grade Specific Correlation Heatmap